natashamathur/life_of_pii/README.md

 # PII Recognition Utility

-This utility will parse ASCII text dumps for personally identifying information, and classify PII type for any matches.
 =======
-# pii_recognition
+This utility will parse ASCII text dumps for personally identifying information (PII), and log PII type and position in the test for any matches.

 Things to consider